KGARCIAAA/Data-Analytics-Final-Project/README.md

 This R notebook contains the code for the regressions, as well as discussions of the results.

 Technical Note: The files taxi_zone_lookup.csv and 2022_Yellow_Taxi_Trip_Data_20240330.csv (too large for github) are the csv files I used in python to build my final dataset.
-  I shared the 2022 yellow taxi data via google drive: https://drive.google.com/file/d/1J5MHEcRSTJHPCkqQ06O_arWIBzazTSBZ/view?usp=sharing
+  I share the 2022 yellow taxi data via google drive.

 Thank you!